Please enter your name, email and zip code below to sign up!

-The VA Housing Opportunities Program (VA-HOP) provides up to 24 months of transitional community-based housing for veterans and their families who are struggling with homelessness.
-The program serves 25 veterans annually with the goal of transitioning them to secure permanent housing in the community.
+The VA Housing Opportunities Program (VA-HOP) provides up to 12 months of transitional community-based housing for veterans and their families who are struggling with homelessness.
+The program serves veterans with the goal of transitioning them to secure permanent housing in the community.
 Call 402-898-6017 to learn more.

 The VA Community Assistance Support Services (VA-CASS) program supports homeless veterans who have medical, physical, mental health or substance use needs.
 Veterans enrolled in VA-CASS spend up to two years in the program, during which time they receive intensive case management focused on stabilizing their various health needs and transitioning them to live independently in safe, affordable housing in the community.
 Call 402-898-6017 to learn more.

-Durham Booth Manor offers 47 clean, bright, affordable apartments to adults age 62 and older with very low incomes.
-Older adults living at Durham Booth Manor also benefit from the social and spiritual activities offered by the Dora Bingel Center, located adjacent to the apartment complex.
+Durham Booth Manor offers 47 clean, bright, affordable apartments to adults age 62 and older with low incomes.
+Older adults living at Durham Booth Manor also benefit from the opportunity to socialize and connect with their neighbors in the common spaces, as well as from worship and other spiritual activities available at the Citadel Corps, which is adjacent to the apartment building.
 Call 402-898-5880 for more information or learn more about how we partner with older adults.